D14051

 COREL

-In 1609 the Englishman Henry Hudson, while aboard the Half Moon was looking for a passage that would allow him to reach Asia, discovered a bay into which a river about 500 km long flowed.
-Hudson after having gone up the river, took possession of it in the name of the Dutch Government, baptizing it with the name of "River of the North" in honor of the prince of Nassau.
-Later the river was named after the explorer himself.
-The Corel kit is built with quality lumber, well finished fittings and hardware.
-Medium difficulty naval model with construction plans in multilingual, excellent assembly kit for the naval model maker.
+In 1609, Englishman Henry Hudson, while searching for a passage to Asia aboard the Half Moon, discovered a bay into which a river about 500 km long flowed.
+After sailing up the river, Hudson took possession of it on behalf of the Dutch government, naming it the "Northern River" in honor of the Prince of Nassau.
+The river was later named after the explorer himself.
+The Corel model kit is made of quality wood, with well-finished accessories and small parts.
+This is a medium-difficulty naval model with multilingual construction plans, an excellent kit for naval modelers.
+We do not ship to the Canary Islands.

 AMATI